Enjoy this tasty Garbanzo Bean Salad year-round. This easy side dish goes well with dinners like grilled chicken, steak, fish, or pasta.

-Or serve this salad with soup or a sandwich for lunch.
+This side salad recipe is super versatile and easy to put together.
+Serve it with soup or a sandwich for lunch.

 You can also add it on top of salad greens or baby spinach for a more filling salad.